 - 1. Select Administration > User. - 2.
-In the User Administration dialog box, in the Navigation pane, perform one of the following actions. - In desktop view, right-click the role for which you want to add a user and select Add User from the popup menu. - 3.
+In the User Administration dialog box, in the Navigation pane, perform one of the following actions. - In desktop view, right-click the role for which you want to add a user and select Add User from the popup menu. - In tablet view, select the role for which you want to add a user and click 🗟 .
+The Add User dialog box appears. - 3.
 In the Add User dialog box, type the name of the user. - 4.
 Click OK.
 The user is added and appears in the Navigation > Enterprise Hierarchy. - 5.
 You can configure user privileges, which specify the tasks that the user can perform.
 For more information, refer to Configuring Privileges.